350th Air Refueling Squadron

 The 350th Air Refueling Squadron is a United States Air Force unit assigned to the 22nd Air Refueling Wing at McConnell Air Force Base, Kansas.
 It operates Boeing KC-135 Stratotanker aircraft conducting aerial refueling missions.

+The squadron, was activated as the 350th Bombardment Squadron during World War II as a heavy bomber unit.
+It served in combat in the European Theater of Operations, where it earned a Distinguished Unit Citation and the French Croix de Guerre with Palm for its actions.
+After V-E Day the squadron returned to the United States and was inactivated at the port of embarkation.

+The squadron was briefly active in the reserve from 1947 to 1949, but does not appear to have been fully equipped or manned.
+It served between 1956 and 1992 with Strategic Air Command as a bombardment, strategic reconnaissance and air refueling unit.

 Mission

 To organize, train and equip to provide global mobility, 24 hours per day, 7 days per week.